nathanielcastillo/Cyclistic-Case-Study/README.md

 ### Creating Temporary Table with Window function to add row number to duplicates
 Window function will assign row numbers to entries to determine if duplicate entries exist
-The first member ride entry will marked with row number 1
+The first ride entry prioritizing member rides will marked with row number 1
 Any duplicate entry will be marked with a row number > 1
 Result is stored in temporary table for later use